Nixonnzh/covid_project_snowflake/README.md

-# Covid-19 Global Impact Analysis using Power BI & SQL
+# Covid-19 Global Impact Analysis

 ## Project Overview
 This project analyzes the global impact of Covid-19 from January 2020 to February 2024 using data sourced from **Our World in Data**.
 The dataset is ingested into **Microsoft SQL Server (MSSQL)**, transformed through **staging tables and normalization**, and visualized using **Power BI**.